 Premier Dental makes kids dentistry fun in Omaha, NE!

-Dr. Piper Larson is a general dentist who has a passion for treating children.
-She loves getting to know each child and their wonderful, bright personalities, and fun perspectives.
+Dr. Alyssa Erdmann & Dr. Caitlin Schultz are general dentists who have a passion for treating children.
+They love getting to know each child and their wonderful, bright personalities, and fun perspectives.

 A child’s first visit to the dentist should be enjoyable.
 The team at Premier Dental want you and your child to feel at ease from the moment your family arrives at our office.
 The more you and your child know about what will happen during dental visits, the better you will feel.